Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 I know I already mentioned YouTube above in relation to watching German children’s television shows.
 However, even beyond kids’ TV, YouTube can be a great resource.
 There are dozens of German language YouTube channels that focus on just what you’re after – learning German.

 Most of the YouTube channel moderators are German language tutors and teachers, so they know their stuff.
-And I don’t just mean speaking the German language.
+And I don’t just mean speaking German.
 I mean communicating how to learn.

 This is the critical part of these videos.
 There are about 130 million people that speak German as their native tongue.
 But there are only so many that can effectively teach German to English speakers.
 So when you find a good channel or moderator on YouTube, stick with it.